-If a student is a witness and/or a victim of a case of misconduct involving a student organisation, he/she should raise a complaint directly to the Head of the Student Affairs Department.
+If a student is a witness and/or a victim of a case of misconduct involving a student organisation, he/she should raise a complaint as explained above (p.
+14).
 The Head of the Student Affairs Department will determine if there are sufficient grounds to proceed.
 In the case of insufficient information or evidence, the complaint will be dismissed.
 In the case of an unjustified complaint, the complaint will be dismissed and the complainant will be summoned by the Head of the Student Affairs Department to respond to his/her own misconduct.
 If the complaint is refused and/or considered unjustified, the complainant may appeal such decision with the Head of the Student Affairs Department's immediate superior authority following the same procedure as described above.